kimtth/awesome-azure-openai-llm/README_all_in_one.md

 - [SFT vs RL📑](https://alphaxiv.org/abs/2501.17161): SFT Memorizes, RL Generalizes.
 RL enhances generalization across text and vision, while SFT tends to memorize and overfit. [✨](https://github.com/LeslieTrue/SFTvsRL) [28 Jan 2025]
 - `Supervised Fine-Tuning (SFT)` fine-tuning a pre-trained model on a specific task or domain using labeled data.
 This can cause more significant shifts in the model’s behavior compared to RLHF. <br/>
   <img src="./files/rlhf-dpo.png" width="400" />
+- [Supervised Reinforcement Learning (SRL)📑](https://arxiv.org/abs/2510.25992): **The Problem**: SFT imitates human actions token by token, leading to overfitting; RLVR gives rewards only when successful, with no signal when all attempts fail. **This Approach**: Each action during RL generates a short reasoning trace and receives a similarity reward at every step.
+[29 Oct 2025]
 - [Train your own R1 reasoning model with Unsloth (GRPO)](https://unsloth.ai/blog/r1-reasoning): Unsloth x vLLM > 20x more throughput, 50% VRAM savings.
 [6 Feb 2025]

 #### **Model Compression for Large Language Models**